Proton VPN homepage

 Trust through transparency

 At Proton, we believe that all claims should be investigated and verified, including our own.
-Going forward, we will continue to perform periodic security audits and publish the results so you can read an independent security professional’s report before you entrust us with your data.
+Going forward, we will continue to perform regular security audits and publish the results so you can read an independent security professional’s report before you entrust us with your data.

 If you are a security researcher, we also invite you to support security at Proton through our bug bounty program(new window) that offers generous bounties to anyone who can identify vulnerabilities in our open-source services.